-- The battery pack, Extended Battery Pack and High Capacity Battery Pack are lithium ion batteries, which can explode if not replaced, used, handled or disposed of properly.
+- The battery pack is lithium ion battery, which can explode if not replaced, used, handled or disposed of properly.
 Dispose of the battery as required by local ordinances or regulations.
 Use only batteries recommended by TOSHIBA as replacements. - The computer's RTC battery is a Ni-MH battery and should be replaced only by your dealer or by a TOSHIBA service representative.
 The battery can explode if not properly replaced, used, handled or disposed.
 Dispose of the battery as required by local ordinances or regulations. - Charge the battery pack only in an ambient temperature between 5 and 35 degrees Celsius.
 Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate and the battery life might be shortened. - Never install or remove the battery pack without first turning off the power and disconnecting the AC adaptor.
 Never remove the battery pack while the computer is in Sleep Mode.
-Data could be lost. - When the High Capacity Battery Pack is connected to the computer, do not hold on only to the High Capacity Battery Pack when lifting the computer up.
-The High Capacity Battery Pack may separate from the computer, causing it to fall and cause injuries.
+Data could be lost.